-COAL AND PETROLEUM: FREE ENERGY FOUND IN ITS
+COAL AND PETROLEUM: FREE ENERGY FOUND IN IT-SCIENCE BLOG

 Here about some exhaustible natural resource like natural gas, coal and petroleum will be discussed, which are also called non-renewable sources of energy .This is because when all the natural gas coal and petroleum present under the earth will get used up, no more supply of these will be available in the near future.